punch-mission/punch-mission/contributing.md

 ### Sharing Ideas & Suggestions

 You do not have to write new code or documentation to contribute.
 Simply suggesting an idea in our discussions or issues sections on a repository is tremendously helpful.

+## Attribution
+This guide borrows from a PyCon talk by Adrienne Lowe, which was adapted by by this project based on its use in the README file for the MetPy project.